venkatsubra01/CS224N-Natural-Language-Processing/a4/README.md

    Change the instances of "/opt/anaconda3/envs/local_nmt/bin/python" to "python3" in run.sh.

 ## Results
-1. Even though training ended after 12,400 iterations (instead of around 18,000) due to the above torch.load deprecation error, we still hit a BLEU score of 17.2, which is comparable to the expected results of ~20.
+1. I hit a BLEU score of 20.3, which is comparable to the expected results of ~20.
+We will use these model params to make the Mandarin to English translator.
+2. I noticed that the translator does better when there is more context in the sentences.